ben-pr-p/assemble-online/ROADMAP.md

 # For Dali
 * Features
-  * Agenda notes
+  * Other person can't delete widget
+  * New checkpoint creation after some had been deleted not showing up
   * Draggable widget order
-  * Export to markdown
   * Agenda reorder
   * Queue emojis
   * Send emails on bug reports